Local Support Groups

 Yes, each group will have a convenor drawn from the local community.
-Group Convenors and all group members will have the chance to build and develop their speaking and meeting skills and local disability knowledge, with a focus upon the NDIS.
-Each group will be supported by QDN in their role as DSO.
+Group convenors and all group members will have the chance to build and develop their speaking and meeting skills and local disability knowledge, with a focus upon the NDIS.
+QDN will support each group where required.

 What if I don’t live in one of these locations?

-Talk to us, because there will be some new locations supported to develop Local Support Groups in 2016.
+Talk to us, because there may be some new locations supported to develop Local Support Groups.
 There are also opportunities for people who can’t make physical groups through online participation.

 What is QDN’s part in this work?